How to use this section

-Descriptions of the pages within Benefits.
-Click on the links below or alternatively use the menu on the right of the screen top
+Click on the links below or alternatively use the menu on the left for more information about benefits.

-I am a single adult but my income is too high to qualify for Council Tax Benefit
+I am a single adult, of qualifying age for Pension Credit, but my income is too high to qualify for Council Tax Support

-Even if you do not qualify for Council Tax Benefit you may still be able to have your Council Tax charge reduced.
+Even if you do not qualify for Council Tax Support you may still be able to have your Council Tax charge reduced.

 Deduction from Housing Benefit £